 We have tested such services to see how they could possibly do all the work necessary to completely and properly form and document a corporation or LLC for just $99.
 These providers fall into two camps.

-But you will not be sent the minutes, the bylaws, or any issued stock, all of the other components necessary to be a complete corporation.
-Of course, if you hadn’t read this book, you would probably think in your blissful ignorance that for just $99 you were protected.
+But you will not be sent the minutes, the bylaws, or any issued stock – all of the other components necessary to be a complete corporation.
+Of course, if you hadn’t read this article, you would probably think in your blissful ignorance that for just $99 you were protected.
 You are not.

 - The second camp uses the $99 as a come-on.
 They offer an a la carte menu in which the $99 is just for the filing of the articles.
 The bylaws are another $350.
 The meeting minutes are $250, and so on.
 By the time you are done they have gained your confidence and that $99 has ballooned up to $2,000 to $3,000 for just one entity.